cphung913/cphung913/README.md

 ## What I'm Up To

 - 🎓 Pursuing a BS in Computer Science @ **UC Irvine**
-- 🚀 Building an ML efficiency benchmarking project in Pytorch
+- 🚀 Building a ML efficiency benchmarking project in Pytorch
 - 🤝 Open to collaborating at hackathons and on projects
 - 📬 Reach me at **chasephung13@gmail.com**